floatingpoint-754/twisted-l2-characteristic/README.md

 A browser tab will open, from which you can open the notebooks (and do your own experimentations).

+Some notebooks come with precomputed information about the chain complex (in the `data` directory).
+This provides consistency when non-deterministic algorithms are involved.

 ## Details

 The main methods provided by `twisted_l2` are `twisted_l2_characteristic` (alias `characteristic`) and `von_neumann_rank`.